anderson-aristotle/js/README.md

 something using two or more examples of flow control we've introduced today!
 Save it in `bin/bonusChallenge.js`

-Note: refer to the beginning lines of our `bin/ifStatement.js` code to enable working with user input.
+*Note*: refer to the beginning lines of our `bin/ifStatement.js` code to enable working with user input.

 ## Additional Resources